In this post, I’m going to compare MPPT and PWM charge controllers.

 MPPT vs. PWM: Pros and Cons

-MPPT and PWM Charge Controllers perform the same tasks in the solar power system. we create a list includes all the advantages and disadvantages of both technologies for your reference.
+MPPT and PWM charge controllers perform the same tasks in a solar power system, and the advantages and disadvantages of both technologies are discussed below.

 MPPT Charge Controller Pros

-- Available for solar input up to 200V
+- Max input voltage up to 400 volts

 - Equipped with multiple protection